-- One (1) visitor is allowed for adult patients in the hospital, surgery, emergency department, intensive care, clinic and infusion patients.
+- One (1) visitor is allowed for adult patients in the surgery, emergency department, clinic and infusion.

 - Two (2) visitors are allowed for labor & delivery patients.

-- Two (2) visitors are allowed for pediatric patients in the emergency room and clinic.
+- Two (2) visitors are allowed for all pediatric patients.

 - Two (2) visitors are allowed for patients in end-of-life care.

 - No (0) visitors are allowed for COVID-positive or COVID-suspected patients.